 “I’ve just finished my first week of vet lectures and I just wanted to thank you for getting me here; I wouldn’t have had a chance without your help.
 We managed more in that one term than I had done in my whole two years of chemistry and you can definitely take the credit for that.
 On results day last year we had a big family discussion and we looked at the options for retaking.
 If you are willing to work hard then the teachers will give you all the help you need.
 I don’t think anyone goes on a resit course to slack though!”

 Guide for students thinking about A level resits

 One Year A level retake courses allow students to be comprehensively retaught syllabus material at both AS and A2 level.
 Class sizes average six.
 Exam practice is weekly and students are kept on target.
 Modular A level retake strategies are planned carefully.
 Individualised help is plentiful.

 Some students on A level retake courses have missed periods of school in the past due to illness.
 Some have struggled with exam technique or knowing how to study and revise independently.
 Others have not flourished in previous schools or simply not worked hard enough before!
-All benefit from RIC’s supportive personal tutor system and university application expertise.
+All benefit from supportive personal tutors and university application expertise.